Phonics at Pakefield

-The teaching of Phonics begins in the Nursery with Phase 1.
+The teaching of Phonics at Pakefield begins in the Nursery with Phase 1.

 Teachers plan activities that will help children to listen attentively to sounds around them, such as the sounds of their toys and to sounds in spoken language.
 Teachers teach a wide range of nursery rhymes and songs.
 They read good quality books to and with the children.
 This helps to increase the number of words they know – their vocabulary – and helps them talk confidently about books.